adlnet/xAPI-Spec/xAPI-Data.md

 lack a version, the version MUST be set to 1.0.0.

-###### Client Requirements
+###### Learning Record Producer Requirements
-* If Clients set the Statement version, they MUST set it to 1.0.0.
+* If Learning Record Producers set the Statement version, they MUST set it to 1.0.0.
-* Clients SHOULD NOT set the Statement version.
+* Learning Record Producers SHOULD NOT set the Statement version.

 <a name="attachments"/>
 #### 2.4.11 Attachments

-###### Description
-A digital artifact providing evidence of a learning experience.

 ###### Rationale
 In some cases an attachment is logically an important part of a learning record.
-Think of a simulated communication with ATC, an essay, a video, etc. Another example of such an attachment is (the image of) a certificate that was granted as a result of an experience.
+It could be an essay, a video, etc.
+Another example of such an attachment is (the image of) a certificate that was granted as a result of an experience.
 It is useful to have a way to store these attachments in and retrieve them from an LRS.
-In the case of wanting to include an attachment(s) for a SubStatement, we strongly recommend including the attachment(s) in the Statement Attachment object and including the payloads as you would normally for a Statement.

 ###### Details
 The table below lists all properties of the Attachment object.

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th><th>Corresponding request parameter</th></tr>
 	<tr>